MatthewThe/livelca/README.md

 # LiveLCA rails app

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the necessary steps to get the application up and running.

 ## Ruby version